Exploring the CCNA Score Report: What's Behind the Numbers?

 - How does each exam topic perform among all candidates?

-- Do the candidates on average score significantly better at a certain exam topic?
+- Do the candidates on average score significantly better or worse at certain exam topics?

 - Are there any significant relationships between performance on exam topics and final weighted scores?